 Ralph witnesses the disintegration of his parents' marriage through adultery and alcohol during the last gasp of the British Empire in Swaziland in 1969.
 Ralph finds his new step-mother is the only one who understands his inner turmoil.

-Set at the end of the '60s, as Swaziland is about to receive independence from Great Britain, the film follows the young Ralph Compton, at 12, through his parents' traumatic separation, till he's 14.
-It is written and directed by Richard E Grant, and based on true events from Richard E Grant's childhood.
-Written by
+Set at the end of the 1960s, as Swaziland is about to receive independence from Great Britain, this movie follows the young Ralph Compton (Zac Fox), at eleven, through his parents' traumatic separation, till he's fourteen (played by Nicholas Hoult).
+It was written and directed by Richard E. Grant, and based on true events from Grant's childhood.

 Was this review helpful to you?